Just-Roma/DarkMode/README.md

       - about:debugging#/runtime/this-firefox
 6. Depending on the browser do the following:
    1. Chrome/Opera/Edge:
-      Click on the "Load unpacked" or on equivalent in your browser's language.
+      Click on "Load unpacked" or on equivalent in your browser's language.
       Choose the unzipped folder and click open or press enter.
    2. Firefox:
       Click on "Load Temporary Add-on" or on equivalent in your browser's language.